haruishi43/pepper/configs/projects/reproduce_BoT/README.md

 Notes:
 - Differences from the original implementation:
   - original paper uses `Padding` + `RandomCropping`; I used [`Random2DTranslation`](https://github.com/KaiyangZhou/deep-person-reid/blob/master/torchreid/data/transforms.py)
+- `BNNeck` should be the same as the original implementation, but there are not much improvements.
-- I'll try to implement "center loss"
+- "center loss" has not been implemented here yet

 ---